saltedge/saltedge-examples/dotnet/README.md

 - Settings are defined in the `SaltEdge.cs` file:
     - `APP_ID`: Your application ID.
     - `SECRET`: Your application secret.
+- To generate the required private.pem and public.pem keys for Salt Edge integration, please refer to the official SaltEdge's Signature Guide.

+  After generating the keys, ensure they are placed in the keys directory located at the root of your project.

 ### **Testing Requests:**
 - For sample requests, refer to the `Program.cs` file.